sodazone/ocelloids-sdk/guides/QUICKSTART.md

 ### Filtering over Streams

-The [`mongoFilter` operator](https://sodazone.github.io/ocelloids/functions/_sodazone_ocelloids.mongoFilter.html) allows you to filter data and receive alerts only for specific blocks.
-This operator applies a MongoDB query language filter to the incoming observable stream, processing it in memory.
+The [`mongoFilter` operator](https://sodazone.github.io/ocelloids/functions/_sodazone_ocelloids.mongoFilter.html) allows you to filter the blocks of your interest.
+This operator applies a [MongoDB query language](https://www.mongodb.com/docs/manual/tutorial/query-documents/) filter to the incoming observable stream, processing it in memory.

 For example, to monitor blocks validated by certain validators: